 One can calculate VAR in three ways:

 It is the simplest way to calculate VAR.
-In this, one uses market data of the last 250 days.
+In this, one uses market data for the last 250 days.
 With the data, one calculates the percentage change for each risk factor on each day.
-Then current market values are used to calculate the percentage change and get 250 scenarios for future value.
-Thereafter, the portfolio is valued with the help of full, non-linear pricing models for every scenario.
-Now, the third worst is chosen to be 99% VAR.
+Then current market values are used to calculate the percentage change and get 250 scenarios for future values.
+After that, the portfolio is valued with the help of full, non-linear pricing models for every scenario.
+Now, the third-worst is chosen to be 99% VAR.

 The formula for VAR under this method is Vm (Vi/Vi-1).
 Here Vi is the number of variables on day i, and m is the number of days for which the historical data is used.

 Basically, this method reorganizes the actual historical return and arranges them from worst to best.
 Also, it assumes that from the risk perspective, history will repeat.

 The normal distribution in returns is the assumption for this method.
 This method (also variance-covariance method) requires the calculation of two things – standard deviation and expected return.
 Both these things help to plot a normal distribution curve.
 Such a curve helps to easily know the location of the worst 5% and 1% on the curve.